 Throughout her performing career she’s been a member of several companies (Fleurs d'Egypte, Forge Dance Theatre, and TaWaSol World Dance Ensemble) and a soloist in hundreds of venues.
 She has also earned degrees in theatre, political science, and public management, which have enabled her to work for a variety of organizations while fortifying her own.

-She has produced and collaborated on hundreds of shows featuring dance with live music, theatre, and audience participation in premiere entertainment venues as well as non-traditional environments.
+She has produced and collaborated on hundreds of shows featuring dance with live music, theatre, and more in top performance venues as well as non-traditional environments.
 In support of her local and international work she has received several awards from University of Washington and King County 4Culture.